Ousted Nissan chairman Ghosn to make first public appearance since November arrest

 Ghosn, credited with rescuing Nissan from near-bankruptcy two decades ago, is scheduled to appear at the Tokyo District Court for a hearing requested by his lawyers to explain the reasons for his prolonged detention since his Nov.
 19 arrest.

+A crowd of journalists and television crew gathered outside the court house while media reported that 1,122 people lined up for 14 seats assigned by lottery, highlighting the level of public interest in the case of the once-feted executive.

-In such proceedings, the judge usually starts by giving reasons for the detention, after which the prosecutors, defense lawyers and the defendant are allowed to address the court.
+The judge on Tuesday is expected to give reasons for Ghosn’s detention, after which the prosecutors, defense lawyers and the defendant are allowed to address the court.
+Local media have said Ghosn denies the allegations.

 Ghosn’s Japanese lawyers have also scheduled a press conference for Tuesday afternoon, where they are expected to speak in his defense for the first time since the arrest.
 The legal team is headed by former prosecutor Motonari Otsuru.